 Perennialism proved to be a good working hypothesis to color the background of my personal search for wisdom.
 It also proved to be a good place from which to teach about religions.
 After a stint in the world of banking, biding my time in the “desert,” I finally got my first chance to teach religious studies.
 I have been doing that since 2005, and it is the greatest job in the world.

-For me, religious studies is the exploration of the self through a study of the world’s religions.
+For me, religious studies is the exploration of the self through a study of the world’s religions and an exploration of the world’s religions through a study of the self.
 There are some who would object to this, claiming that this approach will lead people to see themselves in these religions, rather than to see the religion as it is in itself.
 That is certainly a danger inherent in this method.
 However, my experience has been that it is a danger worth the risk.
 When we explore a religion personally–say, engaging Buddhism by chanting and then journaling about that experience–we may discover more of our own selves than we do of Buddhism, but it is an invaluable and powerful starting point.
 First of all, that piece of Buddhism is unforgettable for us, because it becomes personally relevant.
 Secondly, it captures our attention, and makes us want to learn more.
 Thirdly, it plants a seed of respect for the tradition, transforming it from a scary “other” into a font of wisdom.
 This is why I believe in this method, and this is why I know that such a World Religions course is the most important class in our world today.